Tai'an Hot Spring

 The Tai'an Hot Spring (泰安溫泉 (泰安温泉, Tài'ān Wēnquán)) is a hot spring in Tai'an Township, Miaoli County, Taiwan.

 History

 The hot spring was originally named the Ueshima Hot Spring during the Japanese rule of Taiwan.
 After the handover of Taiwan from Japan to the Republic of China in 1945, it was renamed to Hu Mountain Hot Spring.
 In 1978, President Chiang Ching-kuo visited the hot spring and renamed it as Tai'an Hot Spring.

 Features

 The hot spring water is colorless and odorless.
 It has a temperature of 47°C.

 Transportation

-The hot spring is accessible by bus and taxi from Miaoli Station of the Taiwan Railways.
+The hot spring is accessible by bus and taxi from Miaoli Station of Taiwan Railway.